Don’t Overlook What’s Right Under Your Nose: How Your Peers Can Help Power Expansion Success

 Be on the lookout for, and take advantage of, events that offer industry-specific or subject matter-specific expansion roundtables.
 Yes, they exist!
 These drive healthy discussion, better prepare companies for the jump, and solidify third-party relationships and partnerships.
 Of course, they benefit service provider hosts.
 But for companies interested in expanding, these events mean a free learning experience.
 It’s open season on a captive audience of subject matter experts!

 Blueback, for example, is hosting an event later this year exclusively for HR leaders contemplating or executing a venture internationally.
-Titled, “What You Need to Know About International Expansion: Employing People Overseas”, this event is an education opportunity for those considering the global growth journey.
+Titled, “What You Need to Know About International Expansion: Employing People Overseas”, this event is an educational opportunity for those considering the global growth journey.
 Do we expect to land a client there?
 No, not necessarily – although oftentimes this is exactly how fruitful business discussions start.
 What we do expect is that a collaborative day between Blueback, delegates from various clients and prospects who have gone through the process or are embarking on it now and other partners, will deliver valuable learnings.
 Observers can use an experience like this to get straight answers to pressing questions from those who know best.

 #3 Consider growth conferences to supplement networking